| |

 Anxiety is not a pleasant experience.
 It can be chronic, or seem to come from nowhere, but either way, those who have it want it gone.
 Gentle nervines like catnip and chamomile are great for calming anxiety and getting your mind and body back to normal.

-Anxiety is frequently caused by a hormone imbalance in the body, so the first step is to bring the body back into balance.
+Anxiety can frequently caused by a hormone imbalance in the body, so the first step is to bring the body back into balance.
 Unlike prescription medication that attempts to manipulate the body into compliance, herbs gently help your body to balance itself.
 Eating real foods, especially healthy fats, cutting out all processed sugar, and consuming foods rich in brain healthy Omega 3s, vitamin D and vitamin B12 will go a long way in helping resolve anxiety.

 Herbs are a great addition to a healthy diet to help manage anxiety.
 Some of my favorites are catnip and chamomile, lendoth of which are gentle nervines.
 Nervines work by calming overexcited nerves in the body and offer comforting relief.
 Catnip doesn’t taste the best in my opinion, so I like to combine it with some refreshing peppermint and calming chamomile.